Give to MSUM

 What kind of wireless card should I buy?

-Any 802.11b or 802.11g network card should work with the MSUM-DragonNet network.
+Any 802.11a or 802.11g network card should work with the MSUM wireless networks.
 802.11g cards are backward compatible and will work with 802.11b access points you may have at home and vice versa.
-802.11a wireless cards will not work because they operate in a different frequency range not compatible with the MSUM-DragonNet network.

 What operating systems are compatible?

-Supported operating systems include Windows 2000 or newer, and MacOS 10.2.8 or newer.
+Supported operating systems include Windows Vista or newer, and MacOS 10.2.8 or newer.

 Will my built-in wireless card work?

 Some computer companies offer built-in products with laptops and handheld devices as an optional feature.
-As long as the products are compatible with the 802.11b or 802.11g standards, they should work with the MSUM-DragonNet networks, though performance may vary.
+As long as the products are compatible with the 802.11b or 802.11g standards, they should work with the MSUM wireless networks, though performance may vary.

 Do I still need a regular (wired) Ethernet card?